Appealing Hartford Decisions

 Medical Evidence

-- Detailed physician statement
+- Detailed attending physician statement

-- Specific diagnosis
+- Specific diagnosis with ICD-10 code

-- Objective findings
+- Objective findings (imaging, lab results, functional testing)

 Pilot-Specific Arguments